Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - PCA can only build new features that are a linear combination of the old ones

 #### Bagging
-Often used with decision trees ([random forest](https://en.wikipedia.org/wiki/Random_forest)), reduce the variance without significantly increasing bias.
+Often used with decision trees ([random forest](https://en.wikipedia.org/wiki/Random_forest)), reduces the variance without significantly increasing bias.
 The general idea is to learn multiple models and combine them toghether (same for boosting, see later).

 In bagging we average models to reduce variance.
 How can we build multiple models having only one training set?